Marius Fiche

 My dear brother and sister-in-law.

-We are talking about sending the children to public assistance, please have mercy on my beloved child, claim it and take it with you she will be safe because you are French, and we mothers talk of sending us to Poland, I probably won’t survive it but Aline at least will live, do not refuse me, Aline is my only reason to live.
-Please I beg you, here there are all kinds of diseases that she will catch.
-I am already exhausted, 5 nights that I do not sleep so much I think of Aline.
-My yellow face is pitiful to everyone, but they can do nothing, because they have no order.
-Aron and Bella you love her, protect her like a mother because you have children and you understand what it is for a mother.
-If she goes to public assistance, she will die and this thought makes me crazy.
-She sleeps on the floor not on wood in the morning she asks for a bottle of milk and imagine my pain when I do not have one.
-Do something for her, claim it.
+We are talking about sending the children to public assistance; please have mercy on my dear child.
+Claim her and take her with you, she will be safe because you are French, and we mothers are talking about sending us to Poland.
+I certainly won’t survive it, but at least Aline will live. don’t refuse me, Aline it’s my only reason to live.
+Please, I beg you, here there are all kinds of diseases that she will catch.
+I’m already exhausted, I haven’t slept for five nights so much I think about Aline.
+My yellow face pities everyone, but they can’t do anything, because they have no order.
+Aron and Bella, dear ones, you love her, protect her like a mother because you have children and you understand what it is like for a mother.
+If she goes to the public assistance, she will die and this thought drives me crazy.
+She sleeps on the floor, not on wood in the morning; she asks me for a milk bottle and imagines my pain when I don’t have any.
+Do something for her, ask for it.
 I can’t write anymore, I’m too weak.
-I kiss you and my little doll.
+Kisses to you and my little doll.

 Kisses